Leadership

 Compensation and Benefits

-• Fellows will receive a highly competitive compensation.
+• Fellows will receive a highly competitive compensation package.

 • Benefits include medical and dental insurance and 4 weeks paid vacation per year.

-• Additional educational funds will be provided to support educational expenses and scholarly presentations at state or national conferences.
+• Additional educational funds may be provided to support educational expenses and scholarly presentations at state or national conferences.

 Director, EMS Fellowship